 Due to the expected heatwave and for your own safety the distances have been shortened.
 The distance of the run per round is now approx. 4 km and the biking leg no longer runs over the beach.
 Please see here for further details on the new courses.

 Starting numbers have been published here.

-Check-inYou can pick up your start numbers and race packet on Saturday at the registration desk.
-Check out the schedule for the exact opening times of the registration desk.
+Check-inYou can pick up your start numbers and race pack at the registration desk on Saturday, from two hours before the start.

-Race numbers and timingYour race packet contains a swimming cap, bib number, bike plate and (if rented) yellow MyLaps timing chip.
+Race numbers and timingYour race pack contains a swimming cap, bib number, bike plate and (if rented) a green MyLaps timing chip.